Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Method

+The banana-peeling task can be segmented into several subtasks (Table \ref{tab:subtask_details}).
+The entire banana-peeling sequence is segmented using natural semantic criteria: the robot first grasps the banana (\textit{GraspBanana}), then picks the banana up (\textit{PickUp}), moves its arm to the banana's neck (\textit{GraspNeck}), peels it (\textit{PeelNeck}), moves its arm to the banana's peel (\textit{ReachRight}), peels it (\textit{PeelRight}), rotates the banana so that the right hand can reach the left peel (\textit{Reposition}), moves the arm to the banana's last peel (\textit{ReachLeft}), and then peels it (\textit{PeelLeft}).

+Each subtask consists of a combination of global and local actions.
+Among all possible combinations of dual-action (global-only, local-only, global-to-local, and local-to-global), the subtask selects one based on the required dexterity.
+As shown in Fig. \ref{fig:task_desc}, each subtask requires different levels of dexterity.
+For example, \textit{GraspNeck, ReachRight}, and \textit{ReachLeft} do not require high dexterity while moving the robot hand to the vicinity of the neck or peels, but skillful manipulation is required when the hand is near the target and tries to reach the exact position.
+During peeling subtasks, a closed-loop control is needed until the robot has peeled the target.
+Once the target has been peeled, less dexterity is required.
+Therefore, the global-to-local combination is used for grasping and reaching subtasks, and peeling subtasks use local-to-global combinations.
+Simple subtasks that do not require dexterity (\textit{GraspBanana, PickUp}, and \textit{Reposition}) {use global-only action.}

+A next step classifier (NSC) is a neural network that detects whether the current executing subtask needs to end and to robot should transit to the next subtask.
+This network is required for subtasks that end with a local action (i.e., \textit{GraspNeck} to \textit{PeelNeck}, \textit{ReachRight} to \textit{PeelRight}, and \textit{ReachLeft} to \textit{PeelLeft}).
+NSC is composed of a multi-layer perceptron (MLP) architecture followed by a Conv module (Fig. \ref{fig:network}).
+It uses the foveated vision as input at outputs a binary classification result, where the former subtasks (\textit{GraspNeck}, \textit{ReachRight}, and \textit{ReachLeft}) are assigned the label 0 and the latter subtasks (\textit{PeelNeck}, \textit{PeelRight}, and \textit{PeelLeft}) are assigned the label 1.

 Another possible strategy for banana peeling is to re-grasp the banana with the right hand and peel the left side with the left hand.
 However, the banana may become unstable after the re-grasping.
 Therefore, the banana is rotated rather than re-grasped.
+In addition, many people peel the banana from the banana's tip.
+However, the robot was not able to peel from the tip even with the human operator because of a lack of grasping power.

-During demonstrations, because the number of bananas is limited, non-destructive subtasks are repeated to maximize the number of demonstrations. \textit{GraspBanana}, \textit{PickUp}, \textit{GraspTip}, \textit{ReachRight}, \textit{Reposition}, and \textit{ReachLeft} do not tear or break the target banana; therefore, those subtasks are repeated $10 \sim 20$ times per banana.
-On the other hand, \textit{PeelTip}, \textit{PeelRight}, and \textit{PeelLeft} peel the bananas; therefore, these subtasks are non-reversible.
-Thus these subtasks are recorded only once per banana.
+During demonstrations, because the number of bananas was limited, non-destructive subtasks were repeated to maximize the number of demonstrations. \textit{GraspBanana}, \textit{PickUp}, \textit{GraspNeck}, \textit{ReachRight}, \textit{Reposition}, and \textit{ReachLeft} do not tear or break the target banana; therefore, those subtasks were repeated $10$--$20$ times per banana.
+By contrast, \textit{PeelNeck}, \textit{PeelRight}, and \textit{PeelLeft} peel the bananas; therefore, these subtasks are non-reversible.
+Thus, these subtasks were recorded only once per banana.
 All demonstrations were recorded at 5 Hz.
-Table \ref{tab:dataset_statistics} explains statistics of each subtask.
+Table \ref{tab:dataset_statistics} presents the statistics of each subtask.